cseanburns/semantic_web_development/src/2a-document-structure-and-metadata.md

 The `<base>` element <q>allows authors to specify the document base URL for the purpose of relative URLs</q>
 ([The base element][base_whatwg]).

-The content of the `<base>` element therefore depends on your website's domain name.
+The content of the `<base>` element depends on your website's domain name.
 If I have a website at `https://www.example.org/`, then I add this information to my `<base>` element:

 ```